vele616/monorepo/packages/jobboard/website/content/jobs/technical-writer-dnsfilter-dqqKC.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dnsfilter"
 companyWebsite: "https://www.dnsfilter.com/"
-summary: "If you have 2-5 years experience writing technical content for a software company, consider applying to DNSfilter's job post for a new tTechnical Writer."
+summary: "If you have 2-5 years experience writing technical content for a software company, consider applying to DNSfilter's job post for a new Technical Writer."
 summaryBackup: "Dnsfilter is looking for a technical writer that has experience in: #content, #marketing, #management."
 featured: 12
 ---